0xYahia/Front-End-Material/Study/javaScriptStd.md

 clearInterval(id);
 NOTE: if i pass negative time to setTimeout or setInterval method. as add 0 to the time.
 #----------------------------------------------------------------------------------------------------------------------------------------------------#
-Js syncronous and asyncronous: is a mechanism that allow me to execute code in order or not.
+Js synchronous and synchronous: is a mechanism that allow me to execute code in order or not.
-syncronous: is a mechanism that execute code in order.
+synchronous: is a mechanism that execute code in order.
-asyncronous: is a mechanism that execute code not in order.
+synchronous: is a mechanism that execute code not in order.
 Example:
-console.log("Hello World"); this code will execute first. because it is syncronous. setTimeout(function(){ console.log("Hello World"); }, 3000); this code will execute second. because it is asyncronous. asyncronous code will execute after stack is empty.
+console.log("Hello World"); this code will execute first. because it is synchronous. setTimeout(function(){ console.log("Hello World"); }, 3000); this code will execute second. because it is synchronous. synchronous code will execute after stack is empty.
-NOTE: asyncronous code go to web api in message queue. and wait until the time end. when the time end. the asyncronous code will go to callback queue. when the stack is empty. the asyncronous code will go to stack.
+NOTE: synchronous code go to web api in message queue. and wait until the time end. when the time end. the synchronous code will go to callback queue. when the stack is empty. the synchronous code will go to stack.

 NOTE: the event also go to web api in message queue. and wait until the event happen. when the event happen. the event will go to callback queue.